s4dhulabs/LFWFBD/README.md

 Instead, this is about ideas I've been polishing for a long time during my journey in information security.
 That said, this insight may also help you somehow, whether you're developing or testing application controls.

+#### What about this name?
+This synthesizes the own nature and motivation for this project.
+It's a kind reminder that logic flaws and insecure design issues could affect your business, clients, and the whole user experience.
+Still, in theory, everything will be just fine, according to the plan, no [detectable] vulnerabilities to be worried about.

 <br>

 Available Case Studies in this first release: